Ohm Shanthi Oshaana: Plot

 Over the course of the rest of the film, Pooja constantly tries to attract the attention of and learn more about Giri, who has now graduated from college and lives as a part-time farmer and Kung Fu sensei.
-At one point, she learns from her cousin David Kanjyani that his twin, Julie Kanjyani, used to be Giri's girlfriend, but was married off to another man from the US by David and Julie's father, resulting in enmity between Giri and David.
+At one point, she learns from her cousin David Kanjyani that his twin, Julie, used to be Giri's girlfriend, but was married off to another man from the US by David and Julie's father, resulting in enmity between Giri and David.
 She also learns from Rachel that Giri had been considered as a good suitor to her daughter Helen as well.
 The year is 2000.
 On Giri's birthday, which also happens to be a Palm Sunday, Pooja decides that she will confess to him with a keychain.
 When she visits him, it begins to rain and they take shelter in a temple.
 However, when Pooja tries to declare her love, Giri cuts her off.
 Telling her that she is just a kid and that she needs to concentrate on her studies because she is destined to become successful, he rejects her.
 Pooja drops the keychain, and leaves Giri behind into the rain in tears.

 Pooja is distraught by Giri's rejection, but focuses on her studies as Giri had requested.
 She passes her medical entrance exams and goes to Kozhikode Medical College.
 Pooja tries to contact Giri before leaving, but learns that he was forced to visit China on a Kung Fu Academy trip as he was involved in the love marriage of his friend and the bride's household threatened to kill him.
-Actress Teenu did the role of the Chinese woman who appears as Giri's wife during a dream Pooja had.
-At the medical college, she is still friends with Neetu, and another student, Anna.
+Pooja also has a dream that Giri now has a family with a Chinese woman.
+At the medical college, she is still friends with Neethu, and another student, Anna.
 She also befriends a young professor, Dr. Prasad Varkey.
 During her final year in 2005-06, she runs into Giri again.
 She confides in Dr. Prasad about Giri and he advises her that enough time has passed and she should pursue him if she is still interested.
 When Giri's mother is admitted to the hospital, Pooja takes care of her in an effort to get closer to Giri.
 When Giri's friend Thennal comes to visit, Pooja thinks they are in a relationship and becomes jealous, until she learns that Thennal is already married to Giri's friend.